PaVoS-TECO/core/README.md

 - `java -jar target/*.jar 2>&1 | tee logfile`

 ### Webinterface
+The webinterface can be called as is via `index.jsp` of [the repo](https://github.com/PaVoS-TECO/webinterface).
+You may also generate a .war file via `mvn clean install` which can be used as a webapp with a Tomcat server (for example).

 ### Export
 1. `git clone https://github.com/PaVoS-TECO/Export-docker.git`
 2. `cd Export-docker`
 3. `sudo docker-compose -f dcomp.yml up --build -d`
+4. The export docker is now started and can be accessed from the webinterface to start and manage exports.